Out-of-Network Coverage and Balance Billing

 Submitting a Claim

-- The name and address of the provider, doctor or hospital; and
+- name and address of the provider, doctor, or hospital

-- The name, and member number of the member who received services; and the date of the services; and
+- name and member ID number of the member who received services

 Send the itemized bill and any other information you have about your claim to: